-Creating a standard in-bound swimming pool takes a lot of preparation.
+Creating a standard in-ground swimming pool takes a lot of preparation.
 The digging up, purchasing tiles, concrete, and the plumbing features takes months before you get to enjoy a dip in your pool.
-Shipping container pools are also for small spaces but are just as durable as concrete pools.
+Shipping container pools are ideal for small spaces and just as durable as concrete pools.
 You don’t even need to dig up a hole if you use it as a standalone pool.

 It also takes minutes to complete a shipping container pool upon delivery.
 Most packages already come with the built-in stairs and the touching finishes to the pool too.